-Keeping track of where I am, in the world, has become quite a project, and a project I can’t, in good conscience, leave to anyone else.
+Keeping track of where I am, in space and time, is a project I can’t, in good conscience, leave to anyone else.

 Some tunnels are rabbit holes, some filled with pack rat vaults.
 Some tunnels are underground, dark and womb like, leading to gold and silver leprechaun caches.
 Some tunnels are constructed with giant boring machines, go under seas and through mountains to large impressive cities.
 Through some tunnels we enter this world, and through others, leave.

 This horizontal escalator is a metaphor for our times.
 Pampered, we need to walk, but aren’t forced to.

 Two girls pass me, in a hurry.
 One lifts her phone and takes a selfie.

 This gleaming tunnel moves us all steadily forwards.
 We go where we are told,are put where we are wanted, are entered on flight lists, and ring up charges on our credit cards in a debt-centric world.

 I think I’m in a rabbit hole and, like Alice, trying to find real and valuable isn’t always easy.

 This flat escalator, if I stayed on it, could roll me right off the edge of our Earth.

 “Watch out for the stone, ” the short order cook says, as he slides my meal across the counter to me. ” It is very hot.”

 I look at a dark stone shaped like a huge pill on my plate, then look at my under cooked meat next to it.
 The hot stone, it appears, is used to finish cooking the little slices of steak, as us customers desire them.
 By placing each slice on my own hot stone, I can cook my steak rare, medium, done, or well done, just like I like it.
 I am not just a consumer of a product, but a participant in it’s preparation.

 I’m sure this cooking technique has been around for thousands of years in Japan, but it is new to a trail tired New Mexico cowpoke.

 The whole process makes it twice as long to finish my dinner,as it usually takes ,but I enjoy my food more.